 The Chair summarized the discussions and emphasized that options should be clearly presented to DGCA Conference for decision, noting that implementation would require commitment of resources and support from States.
 The importance of continuity in membership was also highlighted to ensure consistency and effectiveness.

-The Chair further suggested that the papers be finalized to reflect the discussions and editorial revisions arising from the meeting and circulated to states at the earliest opportunity to allow sufficient time for review and formulation of positions.
-It was also clarified that each of the three papers should contain an introductory section providing context, with elements such as the ToR and administrative mechanisms addressed within the main body of the papers.
+The Chair concluded by noting that each workstream would develop separate papers to be tabled at the DGCA Conference.
+He further suggested that the papers be finalized to reflect the discussions and editorial revisions arising from the meeting and circulated to states at the earliest opportunity to allow sufficient time for review and formulation of positions.
+It was also clarified that each of the three papers should contain an introductory section providing context, with elements such as the ToR and proposed administrative mechanisms addressed within the main body of the papers.

 4b) Deadlines and key dates